France Resists Online Casino Regulation Amid Illegal Market Growth

 Key Takeaways:

-- French online gaming trade body AFJEL highlighted a 35% rise in players using illegal sites, reaching 5.4 million over two years.
+- French online gaming trade body AFJEL highlighted a 35% rise in players using illegal sites, bringing the total to 5.4 million over two years.

 - Calls intensify for regulated online casino offerings to combat unregulated operators targeting French players.